 Peripheral neuropathy is a type of damage to the nervous system.
 Specifically, it is a problem with your peripheral nervous system.
 This is the network of nerves that sends information from your brain and spinal cord (central nervous system) to the rest of your body.

 There are more than 100 types of peripheral neuropathy, each with its own set of symptoms and prognosis.
 To help doctors classify them, they are often broken down into the following categories:

 - Motor neuropathy.
 This is damage to the nerves that control muscles and movement in the body, such as moving your hands and arms or talking.

 - Sensory neuropathy.
 Sensory nerves control what you feel, such as pain, temperature or a light touch.
 Sensory neuropathy affects these groups of nerves.

 - Autonomic nerve neuropathy.
-Autonomic nerves control biological functions that you are not conscious of, such as breathing and heartbeat.
+Autonomic nerves control functions that you are not conscious of, such as breathing and heartbeat.
 Damage to these nerves can be serious.

 What causes peripheral neuropathy?

-In many cases, a different type of medical problem, such as a kidney condition or a hormone imbalance, leads to peripheral neuropathy.
+In many cases, a different type of problem, such as a kidney condition or a hormone imbalance, leads to peripheral neuropathy.
 One of the most common causes of peripheral neuropathy in the U.S. is diabetes.

 What are the risks for peripheral neuropathy?

-The following are risk factors for peripheral neuropathy:
+These are risk factors for peripheral neuropathy: